 #4: Surprising facts I learned:

 Turns out I wasn’t 100% raw, since I used 1/3 cup of soy milk- and soy milk is heated while processed, so there you go.

 Oh- and my 1 cup of black coffee first thing in the morning? also a no-no.

 But- on the bright side- the sites I (conveniently) read stated that to be called honorably raw you only need to consume 75% of your diet from raw ingredients, and as far as I see it- I exceeded that 75% by far.

 So I get to keep my headline and this post. no fear.

 So since starting, I read that some doctors believe that raw vegan can be done only for short periods of time since the beans and legumes are a thing in their opinion too, but others say it’s fine to go on for years.

 Here is a link to an article I read addressing the pros and cons of going raw vegan.

 I can say I feel great so far, except for the bloating -which is less disturbing now -after 10 days- compared to last week, but still is an issue, other than that- all is great.

-But -as I said- going raw in summer time is just about the easiest thing ever- the problem in my opinion starts come autumn- and gets worse in winter time.
+But -as I said- going raw in the summertime is just about the easiest thing ever- the problem in my opinion starts come autumn- and gets worse in wintertime.